diaomin/PyTorch-implementation-of-GhostNet/README.md

 # To Do
 * To train ghostnet with more iterations
-* To train ghostnet with model size 0.5x and 2.0x
+* To train ghostnet with model size 2.0x